-If a practice that is scheduled to be rescored does not achieve NCQA recognition as scheduled (due to either a voluntary, intentional postponement of the scoring date such that NCQA recognition will lapse, or failure to achieve recognition), the practice and the Blueprint Associate Director will develop an action plan with a clear timeline for achieving subsequent recognition, if CHT payments are to continue.
+If a practice that is scheduled to be rescored does not achieve NCQA recognition as scheduled (due to either a voluntary, intentional postponement of the scoring date such that NCQA recognition will lapse, or failure to achieve recognition), the practice will develop an action plan with NCQA with a clear timeline for achieving subsequent recognition.
+The practice will share this action plan with the Blueprint Executive Director, if CHT payments are to continue.